 Types of Foods That You Can Sell

-Even though regulations are slowly being lifted as to how to carry on with this type of business, there are still some limitations that one has to make do with such as being limited on the type of home-cooked food you can sell (easy food to sell and make money).
+Even though regulations are slowly being lifted as to how to carry on with this type of business, there are still some limitations that one has to make do with such as being limited on the type of home-cooked food you can sell.

 In general, people are allowed to prepare, package and sell non-hazardous foods such as; baked goods, dried fruit, jams, jellies, nut mixes, fudge, pies, caramel, etc.